SokinjoNS/gmail-label-email-processor/README.md

 ## Usage

-To use the Gmail Label Email Processor, follow these steps:After installation, configure credentials.json in the project's root and modify main.py or use the command-line interface:
+After installation, configure credentials.json in the project's root and modify main.py or use the command-line interface:

 ```bash
 gmail-processor --label "Your Label Name"